phucpq07122000/OOP_Practice/README.md

 # Customer (Login) Functions

       a.
 CRUD Profile Customer
           -Update Profile:** Allows customers to update their profile information.
           -View Profile:** Displays the customer's profile information.

-### b.
+      b.
 CRUD Cart
-   - **Update Cart:** Allows customers to update the quantity of products in their shopping cart.
+        - Update Cart: Allows customers to update the quantity of products in their shopping cart.
-   - **Create Cart:** Enables customers to create a new shopping cart.
+        - Create Cart: Enables customers to create a new shopping cart.
-   - **Delete Product:** Allows customers to remove a product from their shopping cart.
+        - Delete Product: Allows customers to remove a product from their shopping cart.

-### c.
-View Order
+      c.
+ViewOrder()
-   - **Description:** Displays a list of customer orders.
+        Description: Displays a list of customer orders.
-      - **View Order by Money:** Provides a view of orders based on the total amount spent.
+           - ViewOrderByMoney(): Provides a view of orders based on the total amount spent.
-      - **View Order by Date:** Displays orders sorted by date.
+           - ViewOrderByDate(): Displays orders sorted by date.

-### h.
+      h.
 Rating
-   - **Description:** Enables customers to rate products they have purchased.
+        Description: Enables customers to rate products they have purchased.

-### j.
+      j.
 Comment
-   - **Description:** Allows customers to leave comments or feedback on products or the overall shopping experience.
+        Description: Allows customers to leave comments or feedback on products or the overall shopping experience.